Looking for sponsors?

 link to website

 Download more info.!
-Click button to download more information from the National Youth Orchestra of Iraq (pdf format)
+Click button for more information from Science Oxford (Word format)

 The Shona Smile Foundation is a charity aimed at helping children from birth to eighteen suffering with cancer in its many forms.
 "It was the wish of Shona that we help others - in her memory the Charity progresses.
 We offer financial support to the child and family.
 We offer mental support, at what can be a very traumatic time for any family.
 It is the intention of the Foundation to raise funds to enable research into Rhabdomyosarcoma, a predominantly childhood cancer and also to increase payments to children and families".
 Contact: Pete Gill, Director.
 Address: 33 Rectory Road, Ipswich IP2 8EH.
 Tel.: 01473 682550.
 Fax: 01473 682550.
 E-mail: pete.gill30@btinternet.com